 The application process and admission criteria will be similar to those of Duke University.
 International students from outside of China are required to submit either their SAT, ACT or equivalent test scores.

 Regular Decision: the application deadline is January 2, 2019.
 International applications will be reviewed by an Admissions Committee and shortlisted applicants will be invited for video interviews between February and March 2019.
-It is anticipated that the all admission offers will be released by the end of March 2018.
+It is anticipated that the all admission offers will be released by the end of March 2019.

 A limited amount of elective course credit may be awarded on the basis of advanced placement (AP) and international placement credit (IPC).
 For detailed information, please consult the Office of Undergraduate Advising prior to the orientation week.

 International testing school codes for Duke Kunshan University: SAT – 7059, ACT – 0621, TOEFL – B624